Activists cite tabulation flaw in mail-in ballots in Georgia

 Shirley, a Democrat, recommended a review of all 15,000 absentee ballots.

-In an email Friday to fellow board members, county election board chair Jesse Evans said “it's not just possible but probable that a ballot whose voter had clearly but not completely marked their vote would not have its votes counted by the software.”
+In an email Friday to fellow board members, county election board chair Jesse Evans said the problem should be addressed before results are certified.

+He quoted Shirley as saying “it's not just possible but probable that a ballot whose voter had clearly but not completely marked their vote would not have its votes counted by the software” and that he was disturbed the software did not flag the uncounted votes.

-In an email to Evans, Shirley said he found it disturbing that the software did not flag the uncounted votes.
-"We only noticed them by sheer luck as we were adjudicating other, flagged contests on ballots.”
+"We only noticed them by sheer luck as we were adjudicating other, flagged contests on ballots,” Shirley wrote to Evans.

 In Cherokee County, the problem was detected in less than 5% of the flagged ballots, said an elections official who spoke on condition they not be further identified, citing fear of political harassment.
 The official said the number of flagged ballots was in the hundreds.

 In DeKalb, County, review panel member Elizabeth Burns estimated finding between 20-50 uncounted votes on 530 flagged ballots and said her team had so far only reviewed half its 100,000 absentee ballots.
 Like Shirley, she said her team had stumbled upon the issue.
-She said she wondered how many other counties were aware of it.
+She said she wondered if other counties were even aware of it.

 “Maybe not everyone has been as thorough as us and noticed this,” she said.